-To help you prepare for your viva, a one hour briefing takes place twice each year, as part of the DRDP programme.
+To help you prepare for your final viva examination, a one hour workshop takes place twice each year, as part of the DRDP programme.
 You are strongly encouraged to attend one of these - please see the DRDP website for further information.

-Your Director of Studies should not normally attend your viva unless you and the examiners have agreed his/her presence in advance through the Chair of the Examiners.
+Your Director of Studies can only attend your viva if you and the examiners have agreed this in advance through the Chair of the Examiners.
 Please see Research Degree Academic Regulation Section B8.16 of the Regulations for the Award of Research Degrees for further details.
+If in attendance, the Director of Studies cannot speak during the course of the viva unless given specific permission to do so by the Chair of Examiners.